cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 ## Integrate with Keplr

 So far you have _only_ made it possible to show the state of games and of the blockchain.
 This allows your users to poke around without unnecessarily asking them to connect their wallet and thereby disclose their address.
-However, to create a game or play in one, you need to make transactions.
+However, to create a game or play in one, users need to make transactions.
 This is where you need to make integration with the Keplr wallet possible.

 Install the necessary packages: